upenn-cis198/homework2/README.md

 pub fn read_dir<P: AsRef<Path>>(path: P) -> Result<ReadDir>
 ```
 This functions can be understood as "takes a `P` as long as `P` can be turned into a Path reference (`P: AsRef<Path>`).
-Even though we haven't discussed this feature, pretty much anything that looks like a path will work: PathBuf, String, etc. As long as you pass it by reference.
+Even though we haven't discussed this feature, pretty much anything that looks like a path will work: PathBuf, String, &str, etc. As long as you pass it by reference.

 Similarly: PathBuf implements a `Deref<Target=Path>` meaning `PathBuf` can be thought of a pointer/reference be converted to Path, so any method on `Path` will work on `PathBuf`.
 Do not worry, we will cover this feature later.
 You can see
-the methods "inhereted" from Path [here](https://doc.rust-lang.org/std/path/struct.PathBuf.html).
+the methods "inherited" from Path [here](https://doc.rust-lang.org/std/path/struct.PathBuf.html).
 So if you have a PathBuf:
 ```rust
 let pathbuf: PathBuf = ...;
 pathbuf.is_dir(); // Just works